bojinyao/exam-generation/README.md

 python3 --version
 ```

-if you're not sure if you have python3 installed, do:
+if you're not sure if you have python3 installed, also try:

 ```shell
 python --version